 And of course, don’t forget to check out my blog.
 It has lots of information about writing craft and the editing process.

-Here is a list of events I will be participating in next year!
+Here is a list of events I will be participating in!
 If there are any topics you’d like to hear me speak about, please don’t hesitate to get in touch.

-- Date TBD: A webinar with Editors Canada.
+- September 26th with Editors Canada.
+A webinar.
 Worldbuilding in Fiction Editing: Theory and Practice

 - January 13th with the Professional Editors Network.
 An online panel discussion.
 Breaking into Developmental Editing